Academic Catalog

 Chamberlain University utilizes CDC guidelines for healthcare workers and state-specific mandates as a baseline for all healthcare compliance requirements.

-Note: All programs are subject to additional requirements including the following examples: background check, fingerprint scan, drug screen clearance, immunizations, vaccines, additional forms and trainings, and other site requirements as requested, as based on state or requirements.
+Note: All programs are subject to additional requirements including the following examples: background check, fingerprint scan, drug screen clearance, immunizations, vaccines, additional forms and trainings, and other site requirements as requested, as based on state requirements.
 Additional out of pocket fees may apply due to state Board of Nursing and site requirements; see your admission representative for additional information.

 NP specialty track students requiring clinical sites and/or preceptors must cooperate with the experiential learning specialist to ensure that clinical sites are identified, established and scheduled and that the qualifications of preceptors are verified.
 Clinical sites and preceptors must be confirmed by the experiential learning specialist and course faculty prior to registration for any practicum course.
 Individual states and/or clinical facilities may have additional requirements.